 Not too long ago, I stumbled on a fishing style that is so effective there can be only two reasons why everyone isn't doing it: 1) not many people have heard of it, and 2) fly fishermen don't want to fish with bait.

-I call it Ultralight Worm Fishing, and although I was not fishing with a Nissin Royal Stage Syunki on the day I discovered it (rediscovered - it is really a very old technique) in retrospect the Syunki would be the ideal rod for this technique.
+I call it Ultralight Worm Fishing, and although I was not fishing with a Nissin Royal Stage Syunki on the day I discovered it (rediscovered - it is really a very old technique) I thought later that the Syunki would be the ideal rod for this technique.
+A few weeks later I tried Ultralight Worm Fishing with Syunki 450 and it does indeed work very nicely for that technique.
 It is soft enough to cast a size 2.5 line well and to cast a worm effectively without tearing it off the hook.
 The rod tip will give enough when you get a hit that you will see the line register the strike but the fish will not feel tension on the line.
 If you try it, I think you will be amazed at how effective it is.

 The first thing you'll notice is the color of the rod.
 The grip section gradually changes from flat black at the butt end of the grip, through black with a gold sheen at the front end of the grip, through a deep blue (almost purple) with minute blue and red flecks to a royal blue with blue flecks.
 Above the grip section of the rod the blank is painted black with just a gold ring at the section ends.
 It is fancy but not at all flashy.